helrond/clbsj.org/_posts/2020-09-17-scholar-activist-encounter-eben-sphynx-egbe-and-norman-gottwald.md

 category: events
 layout: scholar-activist-encounter
 published: true
-title: 'Scholar-Activist Encounter: Eben “Sphynx” Egbe and Norman Gottwald'
+title: 'Scholar-Activist Encounter: Sphynx Eben and Norman Gottwald'
 description: >-
-  In this session, Biblical scholar Norman Gottwald and anticolonial organizer Eben “Sphynx” Egbe will discuss their strivings for a world free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.
+  In this session, Biblical scholar Norman Gottwald and anticolonial organizer Sphynx Eben will discuss their strivings for a world free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.
 ---
-In this session, Biblical scholar Norman Gottwald and anticolonial organizer Eben “Sphynx” Egbe will discuss their strivings for a world free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.
+In this session, Biblical scholar Norman Gottwald and anticolonial organizer Sphynx Eben will discuss their strivings for a world free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.
 Advance registration is required.